ganboing/sifive-trace-decoder/README.md

 cafile = <CA trace file name.
 Can have abs or rel path>
 catype = <none | vector | instruction.
 Type of ca trace file.
 None by default>
 tssize = <n, where n is the number of bits in the timestamp counter.
 40 by default>
 pathtype = <unix | windows | raw.
-How source paths should be displayed. unix will use '/' for folder separators, windows will use '\', raw wil use what is in the elf file for paths.
+How source paths should be displayed. unix will use '/' for folder separators, windows will use '\', raw will use what is in the elf file for paths.
 Default is raw>
-labelsAsFunctions = <true | false. specifies if labels in elf symbol table are considered functions or not.
+labelsAsFunctions = <true | false. specifies if labels in the elf symbol table are considered functions or not.
 Default is true>
 freq = <n, where n is the timestamp frequency in Hz.
 A value of 0 means unknown.
 0 is the default>
 ctfenable = <true | false.
 A value of true enables CTF file generation.
 Default is false>
 eventconversionenable = <true | false.
 A value of true enables generation of text CSV files with event information.
 Default is false>